treyx/exercism_exercises/README.md

 # exercism_exercises
-repo for exercism exercises

-This is a repo for managing my exercism submissions.
-[Here is my exercism account](http://exercism.io/treyx)
+This is a repo for managing [my exercism.io submissions](http://exercism.io/treyx).